ZingyTomato/Niko-Bot/README.md

 # Niko-Bot
-A work in progress discord bot
+A work in progress discord bot.
+Does everything from memes to a chatbot